Photographs by Massimo Iannetti

 Victoria Park

-Designed by the architect H. A. Darbishire, it was meant to provide fresh clean drinking water to help combat cholera and alcoholism caused by the polluted supplies.
+Designed by the architect H. A. Darbishire, it was meant to provide fresh drinking water to help combat cholera and alcoholism caused by the polluted supplies.

 It is said to have cost £6,000, a fortune in those days, and its opening in 1862 was attended by 10,000 spectators.
 In 1975, the fountain was given Grade II* listed status by Historic England.
 In 2011, the fountain was refurbished as part of a major restoration of Victoria Park.